rsdoiel/pdtmpl/README.md

       type: submit
       value: Search
 ---

+Other text could follow the YAML block.

 ~~~

-Other text could follow.
-When pltmpl webform processes
-this turns the search form description into HTML markup.
+When pltmpl webform processes this turns the form object into HTML markup.
-form describes the outer HTML form element who's attributes
+form describes the outer HTML form element who's attributes also map
-also map (e.g. aciton, method).
+(e.g. aciton, method).
 Additionally the form as
 an "elements" attribute which is a list of HTML elements
 that are children of the form element.
 The YAML notations
 provides a cleaner expression of the webform by avoiding